Sara-Kjeldgaard/ComponentsVue/README.md

-# How to make components with Vue
+# How to make components in Vue

-This repo is all about leaning to work with components in Vue.
+This repo is all about leaning how to work with components in Vue.

 ## Vue